Bartek-Be/esp32_mqtt_eq3/README.md

 ### Read current status

-There is no specific command to poll the status of the valve but using any of the commands to re-set the current value will achieve the required result.
+There is specific command to poll the status of the valve `<mqttid>radin/trv/<address>/status` or using any of the commands to re-set the current value will achieve the required result.

-Note 1: sending settime command does not affect settings in valve and causes a status message

-Note 2: It has been observed that using unboost to poll a valve can result in the valve opening as if in boost mode but without reporting boost mode active on the display or status.
-It is probably not advisable to poll the valve with the unboost command.

 ### MQTT Topics